The Bankrate promise

 Usually, you’ll see interest rates on loans quoted as an annual percentage rate (APR).
 The APR for a loan reflects interest plus any fees or other charges you might have to pay, such as origination or underwriting fees.

 That means the APR of a loan is usually higher than its interest rate, but it provides a more complete view of the cost of borrowing.
-If you know your loan amount, term and interest rate, you can use a calculator to figure out your business loan’s cost.
+If you know your loan amount, term and interest rate, you can use a business loan calculator to figure out your business loan’s cost.

-However, with business loans, you may see the cost of borrowing expressed as an APR, simple interest or factor rate.
+With business loans, you may see the cost of borrowing expressed as an APR, simple interest or factor rate.
 The difference between these:

 |Interest rate||A percentage of the amount you borrowed that is added to your balance each year.
 May compound on different schedules, such as annually or monthly|